d0tTino/TBDSpaceRPG/Documentation/Research/GLOSSARY.md

 **Common Heritage Principle**: The concept that certain areas or resources belong to all humanity and cannot be claimed by individual nations, derived from the Outer Space Treaty and Moon Treaty.

+**Developmental State Approach**: A governance model focusing on collective development and long-term sustainability, emphasizing self-reliance, state-guided economic development, and strategic cooperation with other settlements while maintaining political independence.

 **Faction**: A distinct social, political, or economic group with shared interests, values, or objectives within a space settlement.

 **Generational Divergence**: The progressive separation in values, language, and cultural identity between Earth-born settlers and subsequent generations born in space.

+**Ideological Drift**: The gradual divergence of political and social values in space settlements from their original Earth-based ideological foundations, due to unique environmental pressures and generational changes.

+**Liberal Democracy in Space**: An adaptation of democratic governance models to the space environment, characterized by a balance between individual rights and collective survival needs, often incorporating direct democracy elements enabled by advanced communication technologies.

+**Non-Aligned Settlement**: A space habitat or colony that maintains political independence from major Earth-based powers or ideological blocs, typically prioritizing self-determination and flexible external relations.

 **Non-Monetary Exchange System**: Economic systems not based on currency, such as reputation economies, energy credit systems, or resource allocation systems often used in closed space habitats.